diaoyinlong/blog/about.md

 ---

 [刁寅龙](https://github.com/diaoyinlong) is a developer and tester.
-He enaged in promoting test efficiency by develop method.
+He engaged in promoting test efficiency by develop method.